AdobeDocs/cja-apis/src/pages/endpoints/reporting/topitems.md

 - date range
 - limit

-If no metric or date range is supplied in the path, the report will default to values for those items as set in the dataview configuration.
-If no limit is supplied, the default value is determined by an fixed internal default on the backend of the reporting service.
+If no metric or date range is supplied in the path, the report will default to values for those items as set in the target dataview configuration.
+If no limit is supplied, the default value is determined by a fixed internal default on the backend of the reporting service.

 The path segments above are included in an example URL path below:

 ```
 GET /reports/topItems